cse-sim/cse/doc/src/docs/input-data/rsys.md

 Type: float

-For rsType=ASHP, rated heating capacity at outdoor dry-bulb temperature = 47 ^o^F.
+For rsType=ASHP, rated heating capacity at outdoor dry-bulb temperature = 47 °F.

 If rsType=ASHP and both rsCapC and rsCap47 are autosized, both are set to the larger consistent value using rsCapRat9547 (after application of rsFxCapH and rsFxCapC).